-Inogen and its portable oxygen concentrator, the Inogen One, are grounded in peer reviewed and published clinical research.
-Since its inception, Inogen has been dedicated to the design, development and manufacture of clinically efficacious oxygen technologies.
-As an innovator of oxygen technology and portable oxygen equipment to enhance the lives of patients, we believe it is important and incumbent on any manufacturer and service provider to present sound, evidenced-based data to support the use of any oxygen therapy device.
+Inogen and its portable oxygen concentrator, the Inogen One, are grounded in peer-reviewed and published clinical research.
+Since its inception, Inogen has been dedicated to the design, development, and manufacture of clinically efficacious oxygen technologies.
+As an innovator of oxygen technology and portable oxygen equipment, Inogen’s purpose is to improve lives through respiratory care.

 Specific Research on Inogen Portable Oxygen Concentrators

-Peer reviewed and published research has suggested that an oxygen setting selection on the Inogen One based on daytime ADL/ambulation appears to produce effective nocturnal oxygen therapy as evidenced by a mean sleeping SpO2 of 92% and no clinically significant desaturation during the study.1
+Peer-reviewed and published research has suggested that an oxygen setting selection on the Inogen One based on daytime active daily living/ambulation appears to produce effective nocturnal oxygen therapy as evidenced by a mean sleeping SpO2 of 92% and no clinically significant desaturation during the study.

-Inogen has also done studies to compare nocturnal oxygenation with continuous flow versus the Inogen One portable oxygen equipment among a group of established Long Term Oxygen Therapy users with chronic lung disease.
-The results demonstrate that when appropriately titrated, Inogen’s oxygen concentrator, the Inogen One, is essentially clinically equivalent to continuous flow oxygen.
-The study also suggests that daytime pulse dose titrations may be effective in determining nocturnal oxygenation.2
+Inogen has also conducted research to examine nocturnal oxygenation with continuous flow and the Inogen One portable oxygen equipment among a group of established Long Term Oxygen Therapy users with chronic lung disease.